cloudmesh/pi/content/en/tutorial/github-fork/index.md

 Finally, we will fork the repository and add the corresponding SSH remote.
 Additionally, we will walk through committing and creating a pull request.

-## Prerequisites: Adding an SSH key to your GitHub.
+## Adding an SSH key to your GitHub

 Ensure you have an ssh-key on your machine.
 If you do not, you may do the following in linux-like consoles: